JuPfu/chelona/Readme.md

 First Example
 =============

-Here is a simple Trig file which can be found as Example1 at https://www.w3.org/TR/trig/:
+Here is a simple TriG file which can be found as Example1 at https://www.w3.org/TR/trig/:

     # This document encodes one graph.
     @prefix ex: <http://www.example.org/vocabulary#> .